vanesascode/landing-page-javascript-modals-forms-vercel/README.md

-# Landing page using Javascript (4geeks acadamey activity)
+# Landing page using Javascript (4geeks academy activity)

 - This is a simple landing page selling an invented CSS framework.
 Ironically, the website is just made with plain CSS.
 However, it is made as responsive as possible using the `media queries`.